Famiclone: Finland

 Some of the games shops marketed a few famiclones with yellow carts like Terminator 2 or promoted unlicensed NES games like Action 52.
 Nintendo took legal actions against distributors, and in 1994 the biggest seller of pirate games and consoles had to pay damages of $75,000.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Moderate" (10%-25%).

 Some misunderstanding was also caused by a joke article on April 1 in a Finnish and Swedish magazine about the new Scandinavian console called Viking X, whose design was taken from the Micro Genius IQ-301, which is why some journalists believed it to be real.

 Germany/Austria/Switzerland

-Few famiclones were released in the region like VidiTex VT-720, sold by Ultra-Sat Vierhaus and Master Games Supercom SP-27.
+Few famiclones were released in the region like VidiTex VT-720, sold by Ultra-Sat Vierhaus and Master Games Super Com SP-72.
 Special 301 Watch List from 1994 classified markets shares of counterfeit 8-bit systems as "Moderate" (10%-25%).